Pnajaa/Water-Supply/README.md

 Recent developments in embedded systems and low-cost microcontrollers have made it feasible to design compact, intelligent water management solutions.
 The Raspberry Pi Pico, with its dual-core RP2040 processor and support for MicroPython, has emerged as a popular platform for such applications due to its affordability and versatility.

 Previous studies have demonstrated the effectiveness of using non-contact sensors for water level detection that can be placed on the outside of the tank.
-Additionally, the use of MQTT—a lightweight messaging protocol—has become standard in IoT systems for its efficiency in transmitting sensor data over constrained networks.
+Additionally, the use of MQTT—a lightweight messaging protocol—has become standard in IoT systems for its efficiency in transmitting sensor data.

-Web-based dashboards and mobile interfaces are also commonly employed to visualize real-time data and historical trends, enhancing user engagement and system transparency.
+Web-based interfaces are also commonly employed to visualize real-time data and historical trends, enhancing user engagement and system transparency.

 This project builds upon these advancements by integrating a Raspberry Pi Pico-controlled system with a solenoid valve, compressed air regulator, and non-contact water level sensor.
 It leverages MQTT for data communication and a web application for visualization, creating a fully automated, remotely accessible water supply system.

 ## 3. Overall diagram
 ![Image](https://github.com/Pnajaa/Water-Supply/blob/ce17080890708fbf71c941f88fd8711987513dea/pic/Overview.jpg)